Colorado Senior Fishing License: Cost, Eligibility & How to Buy

 Senior fishing license eligibility in Colorado

 You qualify if you’re a Colorado resident aged 64 or older.
-The license covers the full annual season (March 1–March 31).
+The license covers the full annual season from March 1 to March 31.

 How much the senior fishing license costs